coscubes/Learning-Java/README.md

-This are examples from Herbert Schildt's Java The complete reference
+These are examples from Herbert Schildt's Java The complete reference